JaniHarkonen/DumpEm/README.md

 ## TO DO

 # Repository tasks
-- [x] add "Back"- button for FileExplorer
-- [x] add button for repository selection
-- [x] handle opening a new repository
-- [x] handle opening the most recent repository
+- [ ] create a popup window for "Add"-option
+- [ ] improve existing components

+- [ ] determine what components should be created
 - [ ] ? add a validity check for repositories in FileExplorer

-- [ ] determine what components should be created
-- [ ] improve existing components

 ## TO BE TO-DO'D
 + create more abstraction for components